An Equivalence between the Lasso and Support Vector Machines: Some Soft-Margin SVM Variants that are Equivalent to ( )

 \section{Some Soft-Margin SVM Variants that are Equivalent to~(\ref{eq:classifier})}

-We include the derivation of the dual formulation to the $\ell_2$-loss soft-margin SVM (\ref{eq:softSVMprimal}) for $n$ datapoints $X_i\in\R^d$, together with their binary class labels $y_i\in\pm1$, for $i\in[1..n]$, as defined above in Section~\ref{sec:softSVM}.
+We include the derivation of the dual formulation to the $\ell_2$-loss soft-margin SVM (\ref{eq:softSVMprimal}) for $n$ datapoints $X_i\in\R^d$, together with their binary class labels $y_i\in \{\pm1\}$, for $i\in[1..n]$, as defined above in Section~\ref{sec:softSVM}.
 The equivalence to~(\ref{eq:classifier}) directly extends to the one- and two-class case, without or with (regularized) offset term, and as well for the hard-margin SVM.
-These equivalent formulations have been known in the SVM literature, see e.g. \citep{Scholkopf:2002ta,Keerthi:2000tj,CVM,GartnerJaggi:2009}, and the references therein.
+These equivalent formulations have been known in the SVM literature, see e.g. \cite{Scholkopf:2002ta,Keerthi:2000tj,Tsang:2005up,GartnerJaggi:2009}, and the references therein.